Quiver grassmannians, quiver varieties and the preprojective algebra: Quiver varieties as quiver grassmannians

-and extending by linearity.
 It is then clear that the diagram \eqref{eq:induction-diagram} commutes (with $n=k+1$).
 Note also that $\gamma_{k+1}|_{V^{(k)}} = \gamma_k$.
 We claim that $\gamma_{k+1}$ is a homomorphism of $A$-modules.
 Since it is an $A_0$-module homomorphism by definition, it suffices to show it commutes with the action of $A_+$.